chiranj/eks/docs/gitlab-ci-guide.md

 2. Only creates AWS resources for add-ons that you've enabled
 3. Uses GitLab-managed state with a cluster-specific state file path

+### Role-Based Access Control

+The pipeline uses AWS role assumption for permissions:

+1. **How it works**:
+   - Your GitLab runner uses its instance role to assume the role specified in `AWS_ROLE_TO_ASSUME`
+   - All AWS operations are performed using the permissions of the assumed role
+   - This follows the least privilege principle

+2. **Setting up your role**:
+   - Create a custom IAM role in your AWS account with the necessary permissions
+   - Add a trust relationship allowing your GitLab runner's role/instance profile to assume it
+   - Specify this role ARN in one of two ways:
+     - Set as `AWS_ROLE_TO_ASSUME` in your GitLab CI/CD variables (recommended)
+     - Set as `gitlab_aws_role_arn` in your terraform.tfvars file

+3. **Required permissions**:
+   - The role must have permissions to create all the AWS resources needed for your selected add-ons
+   - At minimum: EKS, IAM, EC2, and VPC permissions
+   - Additional permissions based on which add-ons you enable

 ### Option 2: Use terraform.tfvars

 1. Copy our module into your repository